richieb21/deployable/README.md

 # deployable

- Stateless and authless tool to instantly understand the next steps to deploy your project
+Deployable is an authless, stateless and completely free tool used to scan your repository for possible deployment issues before they arise in production.
+The goal of this project is to provide holistic feedback for your project so that potential exploitions can be identified.